Late Night with Seth Meyers: Production process

+The show typically tapes four new episodes a week, Monday through Thursday, from 6:30PM to 8PM.

 Show structure and segments

 The show opens with Ron McClary proclaiming "From 30 Rockefeller Plaza in New York, it's Late Night with Seth Meyers!" and announcing that night's guests and The 8G Band with Fred Armisen, and/or guest musicians.
 McClary introduces Meyers with "Ladies and gentlemen, Seth Meyers."
 Previously, the introduction to Meyers was "And now here he is, Seth Meyers!".
 Meyers performs a monologue from his desk based around recent news, punctuating jokes with on-screen images and video.
 For the first year and a half of the program, Meyers performed a traditional stand-up monologue, before changing to a seated, Weekend Update-style opening monologue.
 This segment is normally followed by a long-form desk piece, or an interaction with bandleader Fred Armisen.
 The desk piece then leads to a commercial break.
 After the first commercial, one of various recurring segments appears, followed by the first of the episode's guests, which usually include celebrities and actors, literary figures, people in fashion, artists, athletes, and politicians.
 The first guest may return after the second commercial break, or be followed by the second guest.
 The third commercial break is normally followed by either a musical guest or a segment featuring that night's regular guests.
 Alternatively, a third guest may be featured.

 On some occasions, Meyers does not follow this pattern at all; rather, he will perform a monologue followed by a long series of interviews without other segments.
-This first occurred following the series finale of Parks and Recreation, an NBC sitcom starring Meyers' former co-anchor and close friend Amy Poehler.
-This occurred again with the cast of the then-upcoming film Sisters (which coincidentally also starred Poehler), although the episode featured a short desk segment between the monologue and interviews.
-An annual holiday tradition since the show's debut year has been an episode broadcast on Thanksgiving night in which the only guests are Meyers' parents, Hilary and Larry, and his younger brother Josh.
+This first occurred following the series finale of Parks and Recreation, an NBC sitcom starring Meyers's former co-anchor and close friend Amy Poehler.
+This occurred again with the cast of the then-upcoming film Sisters (which starred Poehler), although the episode featured a short desk segment between the monologue and interviews.
+An annual holiday tradition since the show's debut year has been an episode broadcast on Thanksgiving night in which the only guests are Meyers's parents, Hilary and Larry, and his younger brother Josh.

 The show eventually increased its focus on politics.
-After Jon Stewart left The Daily Show in 2015, Meyers' program has gradually moved towards the "longer-form political comedy" style The Daily Show is known for.
+After Jon Stewart left The Daily Show in 2015, Meyers's program has gradually moved towards the "longer-form political comedy" style The Daily Show is known for.
 In an interview with journalist Chris Hayes, Meyers acknowledged this change, saying that the show was always intended to be politically minded, but when the show started, the creators opted to only gradually work the political material into the content to measure the amount of workload following the 24-hour news cycle would cause.
-It's been described as The Daily Show for people without basic cable.
+The program has been described as "The Daily Show for people without basic cable."